sagemath/trac_to_gh/Issue 7011.md

 # Issue 7011: fiddle with the number of threads automatically used for parallel testing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7011

 Original creator: ddrake